steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Knob.md

 ## Description

 The Knob control allows to create potentiometers by using a bitmap or section resources with frames.
 These frames are played as an animation when turning the knob.
-You can specify whether the knob reacts on its entire area or only on those parts where the alpha channel of the bitmap is bigger than 0 (shaped).
+You can specify whether the knob reacts on its entire area or only on those parts where the alpha channel of the bitmap is bigger than 0 (Shaped).
 Furthermore, the control can be inverted and set to be Scalable, which allows resizing of the bitmap.
 The Slider option can be used to display a pop-up slider when using the knob, which can be helpful when working with rather small knobs.

 ## Properties